koriym/Any.Serializer/README.md

-BEAR.Serializer
+Any.Serializer
 ===============

-BEAR.Serializer enables to serialize any object.
-It removes all contained unserializable items (such as resource, closure) for logging purpose.
+Any.Serializer enables to serialize any object.
+It removes all contained unserializable item (such as resource, closure) for logging purpose.

 Requirement
 -----------